What is a site?

 A site is a group of participants that work together to learn in a collaborative environment.

-By using a “site-based model” for the course, groups are enrolled together and in some courses, complete group projects.
-This model allows participants to connect face-to-face with their colleagues and discuss how the content applies to their settings.
+By using a “site-based model” for the course, groups are enrolled together.
+While each person will complete their own work for the course, this model allows participants to connect face-to-face with their colleagues (in person or virutally) to discuss how the course content applies to their settings.
 Many participants have reported their learning is enhanced and supported through this site-based model, and they have found important and lasting peer and professional relationships.

 A site is often hosted by an organization but that is not a requirement.
 Rather, a site should be made up of participants within a geographical area that can meet on a weekly basis (or as designated for the specific course).
 It is also helpful for a site to be able to offer additional technical support or opportunities for participants to access the course materials if they have trouble doing so on their own.